-In March 2020, Luxembourg did something that no country had ever done before: public transport in Luxembourg became free.
+In March 2020, Luxembourg did something that no country had ever done before: they made all public transportation free.
 While many cities and countries have trialed fare-free networks or free transportation for residents, Luxembourg’s bold step to make the entire network free of charge for everybody is a signal that the Grand Duchy takes mobility (especially those struggling with the cost of living in Luxembourg) seriously.

 There are two exceptions to the free transport rule in Luxembourg: